Visual Merchandise – And Drop Shipping

 Ok so here is the How To: (Dry side of things.)

 Your Print-shop should have a wide range of media and printing capabilities.
 Including larger format flat stock media and large and grand format banner and canvas capabilities.
 Vinyl wraps, wall graphic, and window graphics are all super important.
 They need to have it all.
 They also need to have a robust fulfillment program.
 If they do your life will be easy and your projects will be delivered on time, and within or below budget.
 You will have a happy retailer, end customers, accounting team and warehouse folks that love you!
 The other cool thing is when you get this workflow dialed in your going to be building and shipping more visual merchandise / POP than your competitors.
 Which means your brand is getting noticed.

 The final word.

 If you have lived the old way, you understand the pain points and friction it causes.
 Nows your chance to examined your companies routine.
-It’s probably status quo thinking based around old tools and processes.
 New tool and thinking can lead you and your team to a frictionless process for getting your merchandising assets to your customer.